dimailn/vrf/README.md

 ### User notifications

 There is a standard way to provide user notification customization using ```onShowMessage``` subscription.
-So, you may use ```showMessage``` helper to emit message from any effect using type definitions from vrf, and any notifications effect which uses ```onShowMessage``` subscription will be able to show this notifications.
+So, you may use ```showMessage``` helper to emit message from any effect using type definitions from vrf, and any notifications effect which uses ```onShowMessage``` subscription will be able to show this notification.

 ## Adapter API